syncfusion-content/maui-docs/MAUI/PDF-Viewer/Custom-Bookmark.md

 ## Accessing custom bookmarks collection

 To access the custom bookmarks, you can use the `CustomBookmarks` collection.
-This property provides a list of custom booknarks.
+This property provides the list of custom bookmarks in the PDF.

 {% tabs %}
 {% highlight c# %}